 Workouts Lower Your Risk of Cardiovascular Diseases:

 - High blood pressure and cardiovascular disease are both more likely in overweight women with PCOS.
+This means, you have to do something about your weight.
+This is because, burning your body fat reduces the chances of these conditions.
 So, your heart’s health will improve with exercise (Aster DM Healthcare, 2024).

 Best Workouts for Women with PCOS for Hormonal Health in Overweight Women

-Not all workouts are rated equal when it comes to Polycystic Ovary Syndrome in overweight women.
+Not all workouts are rated equal when it comes to PCOS in overweight women.
 Some exercises are more PCOS-Friendly than others.
+Now we are going to discuss some of them.
 So, here are some top workouts for women with PCOS:

 1. Strength Training –Workouts for Women with PCOS

 Building muscle increases your resting metabolic rate and improves insulin sensitivity.
-Start with body-weight exercises like squats, lunges, and push-ups, and graduate to dumbbells or resistance bands.
-It is advised to engage in at least 30 minutes of exercise for PCOS treatment, such as aerobic physical activity, each day (Aster DM Healthcare, 2024).
+So, you should start with body-weight exercises like squats, lunges, and push-ups.
+Then you graduate to dumbbells or resistance bands.
+It is advised to engage in at least 30 minutes of exercise for PCOS treatment.
+This includes aerobic physical activity, each day (Aster DM Healthcare, 2024).
 Always include strength training for PCOS in your fitness journey.

 2. Low-Impact Cardiovascular Exercise